NeneWang/docs/Readme.md

 ## How the Configuration Files Works

  ### Integration.yml
  The Continuous Integration works by using a combination of the makefile and Github Actions.
 Everytime that code is pushed or a pull ruest event occurs in the deployment branch the integration.yml runs the makefile to install dependencies, build static files and Transfers them to the deployment server using git ftp.
+(It transfer to my Hostinger CPanel)
 ```
  # The integration deploys to cloud every time changes are pushed to deployment branch